LucasVanz/LucasVanz/README.md

 #  😎Hello!
 My name is Lucas Vanzella.

-- 🔭 I am currently working on developing ERP systems
+- 🔭 I am currently working on developing ERP systems.

 - 🔍 I always try to study some type of language other than the one I use on a daily basis.

-- 📖 I am a systems analysis student at Unisinos
+- 📖 I am a systems analysis student at Unisinos.

 ## 📞 Contact:
 <div>